Sparklingresindelights/sparklingresindelights.github.io/policies.md

         </div>

         <div class="info-section">
-            <p>Thank you for supporting our UK handmade boutique home!
+            <p>Thank you for supporting our UK handmade boutique studio!
 By purchasing from our website, you agree to the terms, delivery times, and product disclaimers outlined below.</p>
         </div>

         <!-- SECTION 1 -->
         <div class="info-section">
             <h2>📦 1.
 Delivery & Processing Times</h2>
             <ul>
-                <li><strong>Processing Time:</strong> All of our items are handcrafted with care in our UK home.
+                <li><strong>Processing Time:</strong> All of our items are handcrafted with care in our UK studio.
 Orders are processed and dispatched within 1 to 3 business days.</li>
                 <li><strong>Shipping Method:</strong> We ship orders securely across the UK using Evri or Royal Mail.</li>
-                <li><strong>Standard Shipping Fee:</strong> Evri or Royal Mail dependant on size of parcel £3.65 - £4.99).</li>
+                <li><strong>Standard Shipping Fee:</strong> £3.65 - £4.99 dependant on size of parcel.</li>
                 <li><strong>Estimated Transit Time:</strong> Once dispatched, orders typically arrive within 2 to 4 business days.</li>
             </ul>
             <p class="note-text">Please note: Sparkling Resin Delights is not responsible for any courier delays once your package has been handed over to Evri, but we will always assist you in tracking your parcel.</p>